 6. Solar power generators

-In case you are OK with the gas generators but find it inconvenient when bringing all along with the fuel/gasoline, solar power generators will be the ideal choice at different size and capacity.
+In case you are OK with the gas generators but find it inconvenient when bringing all along with the fuel/gasoline; solar power generators will be the ideal choice at different sizes and capacity.
 It also surmounts the cons of a gas generator as the solar power help you to get electricity while camping without making big noises.
 It takes advantage of a clean and free source of nature: the sunlight in the camping area.
 No added fee for gasoline.

 However, it can’t be of usage during winter or the time that the sun doesn’t shine a lot.
 The battery storage might be of assistance as you can store energy from the sunny days to use later.